jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Crowdstrike-Global-Threat-Report-2024.md

 Additionally, SCATTERED SPIDER often configured residential proxies to appear as though they were logging in to victim accounts from the same geographical area as the legitimate account owner.
 In doing so, the adversary further exhibited its understanding of identity-related security policies in enterprise organizations.

-### ADVERSARIES CONTINUE TO DEVELOP CLOUD-CONSCIOUSNESS
+### Adversaries Continue to Develop Cloud-Consciousness
 As predicted, cloud environment intrusions increased by 75% from 2022 to 2023 (Figure 2), with cloud-conscious cases increasing by 110% and cloud-agnostic cases increasing by 60%.

 Cloud-conscious is a term referring to threat actors who are aware of the ability to compromise cloud workloads and use this knowledge to abuse features unique to the cloud for their own purposes.